blackT444/Vini-hub/README.md

 local function toggleESP()
     showESP = not showESP
     for _, player in pairs(game.Players:GetPlayers()) do
-        if player ~= game.Players.LocalPlayer então
+        if player ~= game.Players.LocalPlayer then
             local character = player.Character
+            if character then
                 for _, part in pairs(character:GetChildren()) do
-                if part:IsA("BasePart") então
+                    if part:IsA("BasePart") then
                         part.Transparency = showESP and 0.5 or 0
                     end
                 end
-            local esp = character:FindFirstChild("Head"):FindFirstChild("ESP")
-            if esp então
-                esp.Enabled = showESP
             end
         end
     end